Books Set in the 1900s and 1910s

 Despite their cultural differences, the friends draw strength from each other as they fight to transform their immigrant stories into fulfilled American dreams.

-Printable Book Lists
+Printable Version This Book List

-Readers who support The Book Girls’ Guide through our Buy Me a Coffee (BMAC) membership site have access to two different printable versions of this book list.
+Readers who support The Book Girls’ Guide through our Buy Me a Coffee (BMAC) membership site can access printable versions of the reading challenge book lists.
+As we update each book list throughout the year – following the monthly reading challenge schedule – each list will be available in a single-page printable format for our BMAC members.

 Our BMAC members (we call them our BFFs) help cover the cost of running the challenges so we can keep them free for everyone.
 You can read more about why our members are essential and learn about the perks of membership.